ssuryanarayanan/Qi-Docs/docs/samples.rst

 Samples
 #######

-The Qi-Samples demonstrate a few ways to interact with the Qi REST API.
+The Qi-Samples illustrate several ways for applications to interact with the Qi REST API.

-They cover the basics, such as:
+The examples cover the basics of interacting with Qi, such as:

 * Connecting to Qi
 * Creating QiTypes and instances of QiStreams